Erwin William Abbey

 Erwin William Abbey and Edna E. (Hyde) Abbey had one child:

-Erwin William Abbey and Edna E. (Hyde) Abbey were buried in Ector County Cemetery, Odessa, Ector Co., TX.
+Erwin William Abbey and Edna E. (Hyde) (Abbey) Kistler are buried in Ector County Cemetery, Odessa, Ector Co., TX.
+Thanks to Find-A-Grave for making these images available.

 Interment records: